Ian Mussington

 Ian Mussington (born May 30, 1967) is a musician, session drummer and percussionist.

-He was the former drummer for the Minneapolis band Soul Asylum from 1998–2001.
+He was the former drummer for the Minneapolis band Soul Asylum from 1998 to 2001.
 He joined the band shortly after Sterling Campbell departed.
-Mussington toured with the band until he left in the early 2000's to move to Australia.
+Mussington toured with the band until he left in the early 2000s to move to Australia.
 He also worked on Dave Pirner's 2002 solo album, Faces & Names and was a member of the short-lived 1990s band Stress.

 He previous has been a member of or done session work for Wyclef Jean, Lenny Kravitz, Misty Oldland, 12 Rounds and others.